chgpalmer/pwrgrip-fw/docs/overview/pcb.md

 - [ ] Add photos or layout images if available.
 - [ ] Add OLED and other external module details as available.
 - [ ] Pin mapping and schematic details to be added.
+- [ ] UART pins (P9/P10) are not routed on the PCB.
+For serial output or Zephyr shell, manual soldering to module pins is required.
+- [ ] SWD is available for flashing and debugging.

 ---